Last Updated November 21, 2024

 • Publish your press releases in a professional newsroom

-Let's go through the four simple steps to take in order to maximize your coverage and not irritate the hell out of a bunch of journalists.
-Combining all of these elements will result in better media relations, more frequent story coverage, and less time wasted on bad pitching.
+Let's go through the four simple tips that will help to maximize your coverage and not irritate the hell out of a bunch of journalists.
+Combining all of these will result in better media relations, more frequent story coverage, and way fewer margaritas needed on Medicinal Margarita Mondays.

 Tip #1: Outline a PR outreach strategy

 No, a media outreach strategy requires forethought and planning.
-It requires meetings and decisions and comically oversized corkboards covered in bits of paper.
+It requires meetings and decisions and comically oversized corkboards covered in bits of paper and red string.

 When creating a strategy for your PR outreach, ask the following questions: